 Is it okay to drive with broken headlights in the daytime?

 But if you are good with your headlight area exposed while driving, then that is totally up to you.
-Just be careful to not get pulled over when the crack has grown so big to affect the bulbs themselves.
+Just be careful to not get pulled over when the crack has grown so big it affects the bulbs themselves.
 Now that is not an entirely good thing to experience.

 What to do if your headlight is broken?